-Please contact the Diocesan Communications Team for advice and support about responding to media enquiries relating to the Prayers of Love and Faith.
-It may also be possible to have a preemptive conversation with them about developing a local communications strategy regarding the Prayers of Love and Faith.
+Please contact the Diocese of Exeter's Communications Team for advice and support about responding to media enquiries relating to the Prayers of Love and Faith.
+The Director of Communications, Chloe Axford, is also happy to have a pre-emptive conversation about developing a local communications strategy regarding the Prayers of Love and Faith.
+Please contact her to arrange a meeting if you would like to: